 La casita que hizo Conchita

 Esta casita la hizo Conchita.
-Esta es la malta surtida en la dicha casita que hizo Conchita. la atroz ratoncita que almuerza la malta surtida en la dicha casita que hizo Conchita.
-Esta es la gata que mata la atroz ratoncita que almuerza la malta surtida en la dicha casita que hizo Conchita.
-Esta es la perra que pica la gata que mata la atroz ratoncita que almuerza la malta surtida en la dicha casita que hizo Conchita.
-Esta es la vaca con cuerna chafada que lanza la perra que pica la gata que mata la atroz ratoncita que almuerza la malta surtida en la dicha casita que hizo Conchita.
-Esta es la chica funesta lechera a la vaca con cuerna chafada que lanza la perra que pica la gata que mata la atroz ratoncita que almuerza la malta surtida en la dicha casita que hizo Conchita.
-Este es el hombre rasgado quien besa a la chica funesta lechera a la vaca con cuerna chafada que lanza la perra que pica la gata que mata la atroz ratoncita que almuerza la malta surtida en la dicha casita que hizo Conchita.
-Este es el cura rapado quien casa a aquel hombre rasgado quien besa a la chica funesta lechera a la vaca con cuerna chafada que lanza la perra que pica la gata que mata la atroz ratoncita que almuerza la malta surtida en la dicha casita que hizo Conchita.
-Este es el gallo que canta temprano, despierta a aquel cura rapado quien casa a aquel hombre rasgado quien besa a la chica funesta lechera a la vaca con cuerna chafada que lanza la perra que pica la gata que mata la atroz ratoncita que almuerza la malta surtida en la dicha casita que hizo Conchita.
-Hay un granjero quien siembra buen grano quien cuida aquel gallo que canta temprano, despierta a aquel cura rapado quien casa a aquel hombre rasgado quien besa a la chica funesta lechera a la vaca con cuerna chafada que lanza la perra que pica la gata que mata la atroz ratoncita que almuerza la malta surtida en la dicha casita que hizo Conchita.
+Esta es la malta surtida en la dicha casita que hizo Conchita.
+Esta es la atroz ratoncita que almuerza la malta surtida en la dicha casita que hizo Conchita.
+Esta es la gata que mata a la atroz ratoncita que almuerza la malta surtida en la dicha casita que hizo Conchita.
+Esta es la perra que pica a la gata que mata a la atroz ratoncita que almuerza la malta surtida en la dicha casita que hizo Conchita.
+Esta es la vaca con cuerna chafada que lanza a la perra que pica a la gata que mata a la atroz ratoncita que almuerza la malta surtida en la dicha casita que hizo Conchita.
+Esta es la chica funesta lechera a la vaca con cuerna chafada que lanza a la perra que pica a la gata que mata a la atroz ratoncita que almuerza la malta surtida en la dicha casita que hizo Conchita.
+Este es el hombre rasgado quien besa a la chica funesta lechera a la vaca con cuerna chafada que lanza a la perra que pica a la gata que mata la atroz ratoncita que almuerza la malta surtida en la dicha casita que hizo Conchita.
+Este es el cura rapado quien casa a aquel hombre rasgado quien besa a la chica funesta lechera a la vaca con cuerna chafada que lanza a la perra que pica a la gata que mata a la atroz ratoncita que almuerza la malta surtida en la dicha casita que hizo Conchita.
+Este es el gallo que canta temprano, despierta a aquel cura rapado quien casa a aquel hombre rasgado quien besa a la chica funesta lechera a la vaca con cuerna chafada que lanza a la perra que pica a la gata que mata a la atroz ratoncita que almuerza la malta surtida en la dicha casita que hizo Conchita.
+Hay un granjero quien siembra buen grano quien cuida aquel gallo que canta temprano, despierta a aquel cura rapado quien casa a aquel hombre rasgado quien besa a la chica funesta lechera a la vaca con cuerna chafada que lanza a la perra que pica a la gata que mata a la atroz ratoncita que almuerza la malta surtida en la dicha casita que hizo Conchita.

 A popular English nursery rhyme, more background on Wikipedia